hulchenko/google-homepage/README.md

-This is the first Odin Project
+This is the first Odin Project dedicated to Google Homepage.